WBHS has three specialist support classes:

 Autism Support Class – for students with Autism Spectrum Disorder.
 The class has a maximum enrolment of 7 students per class.

 Multi-categorical Support Class - for students who have similar moderate to high support needs.
 Students may have one or more disability type, including: autism, emotional disturbance, moderate to severe intellectual disability or physical disability.
-The class has a maximum of 10 students, however, students are rated on a ‘factor of need' and class sizes may be smaller.
+The class has a maximum of 7 students.

 Each support class is supported by one Special Education trained teacher and a School Learning Support Officer.